kgdunn/pid-book/process-monitoring/process-monitoring.rst

 This figure also shows how the CUSUM chart is used with the 2 masks.
 Notice that there are no lower and upper bounds for :math:`S_t`.
 A process that is on target will show a "wondering" value of S, moving up and down.
 In fact, as the second row shows, a surprising amount of movement up and down occurs even when the process is in control.

-What is of interest however is a persistent change in slope.
+What is of interest however is a persistent change in slope in the CUSUM chart.
 The angle of the superimposed V-mask is the control limit: the narrower the mouth of the mask, the more sensitive the CUSUM chart is to deviations from the target.
 Both the type I and II error are set by the angle of the V and the leading distance (the distance from the short vertical line to the apex of the V).

 The process is considered in control as long as all points are within the arms of the V shape.
 The mask in the second row of the plot shows "in control" behaviour, while the mask in the fourth row detects the process mean has shifted, and an alarm should be raised.

 Once the process has been investigated the CUSUM value, :math:`S_t` is often reset to zero; though other resetting strategies exist.
-A tabular version of the CUSUM chart also exists, but these days the charts are entirely automated in software.
+A tabular version of the CUSUM chart also exists which tends to be the version used in software systems.

-..
-TODO(KGD): MUCH LESS FOCUS on the V-mask, more on how it is currently done
+The purpose of this section is not to provide formulas for the V-mask or tabular CUSUM charts, only to explain the CUSUM concept to put the next section in perspective.

 .. _monitoring_EWMA: